 Rhode Island State law directly addresses the topic of environmental monitoring.
-Established by Rhode Island's 2004 Comprehensive Environmental and Watershed Monitoring Act (RIGL § 46-23.2), the Rhode Island Environmental Monitoring Collaborative (RIEMC)1 was formed to develop and coordinate implementation of a comprehensive environmental monitoring strategy to support management of Rhode Island's natural resources.
-Monitoring is carried out by the members of the Collaborative that includes federal and state agencies and programs, universities, non-governmental organizations and other monitoring practitioners.
+Established by Rhode Island's 2004 Comprehensive Environmental and Watershed Monitoring Act (RIGL § 46-23.2), the Rhode Island Environmental Monitoring Collaborative (RIEMC)1 was formed to develop and coordinate implementation of a comprehensive environmental monitoring strategy to support management of Rhode

+Island's natural resources.
+Monitoring is carried out by the members of the Collaborative that includes federal and state agencies and sponsored programs, universities, non-governmental organizations and other monitoring practitioners.
 The RIEMC works to coordinate existing monitoring activities, establish statewide monitoring priorities and identify and address, as resources allows, critical gaps in data collection.
-The RIEMC has focused on development of strategies for monitoring the ambient environment in order to characterize resource status (condition) and in some cases track trends.
-While continuing work toward fulfilling the charge of preparing a comprehensive monitoring program, in its 2013 annual report the RIEMC has Water quality monitoring is essential for effective water resources management.

-described 21 priority monitoring programs listed in Figure 16, Active Environmental Monitoring Programs Described by the RIEMC (2013) - most of which involve monitoring water quality or aquatic habitats.
-All but one have been implemented.
-The collection of monitoring activities described to date are part of a larger system of monitoring that includes other data collection efforts that serve additional objectives related to research, targeted studies and site specific pollutant sources (effluent monitoring).
+A comprehensive strategy that integrates monitoring related to land use, water quality and habitats remains a work in progress.
+To date, the RIEMC has focused on development of strategies for monitoring the ambient environment in order to characterize resource status (condition) and in some cases track trends.
+In its 2013 annual report the RIEMC has described 20 priority monitoring programs, most of which involve monitoring water quality or aquatic habitats.
+All but one of these have been implemented. -The active programs are listed in Figure 15.
+These ambient monitoring activities are supplemented by other data collection efforts that serve additional objectives related to research, targeted studies and site specific pollutant sources (e.g., effluent monitoring, TMDL water quality studies).